Availability: | |

 Under suitable forest soil conditions, they take root and germinate, and are neither moved nor managed by any artificial means throughout the growth process.

-Ginseng that grows naturally in the same place for many years or even more than 100 years is commonly called wild ginseng. those that grows more than 100 years or weight more than 50 grams are called “Da" ginseng; those that grow for more than 200 years or weigh more than 200 grams are called "Lao" ginseng.
+Ginseng that grows naturally in the same place for many years or even more than 100 years is commonly called wild ginseng.
+Those that grows more than 100 years or weight more than 50 grams are called “Da" ginseng; those that grow for more than 200 years or weigh more than 200 grams are called "Lao" ginseng.

-Generally speaking, wild ginseng is mostly transverse spirit and lumpy, with thin and tight skin and deep old skin; the rootlet is sparse and long, soft and firm but not brittle, with obvious pearl bumps, long and thin reed head, often bent, and mostly three-sectioned
+Generally speaking, wild ginseng is mostly transverse spirit and lumpy, with thin and tight skin and deep old skin; the rootlet is sparse and long, soft and firm but not brittle, with obvious pearl bumps, long and thin reed head, often bent, and mostly three-sectioned.

 Planting time 10-20 years or more